hugogirard/formRecognizerDevOps/README.md

 # Introduction

-The goal of this sample is to provide an end-to-end scenario or to migrate your trained custom model in Form Recognizer between your different environments using CI/CD.
+The goal of this sample is to provide an end-to-end scenario how to copy your trained custom model in Form Recognizer between your different environments using CI/CD.

 This example is using Github Actions but the same can be achieved using Azure DevOps or any other CI/CD tools.

-To facilitate the deployment and training of the custom model an **Azure Function** was developped.
-This is not **MANDATORY**, you can do everything leveraging the Rest API of Form Recognizer and creating HTTP call in your pipeline using bash or powershell script.
+To facilitate the deployment and training of the custom model a **Azure Function** was developed.
+This is not **MANDATORY**, you can do everything using the Rest API of Form Recognizer and creating HTTP call in your pipeline.

-The function provide easier communication access leveraging the Form Recognizer SDK.

 # Architecture

 ![architecture](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/diagram/architecture..drawio.svg)

-The sample contains 3 environments, **DEV**, **QA** and **Production**.
+The sample contains 3 environments, **DEV**, **QA** and **Production** represented by 3 different resource groups, one for each environment.

+Another resource group contains the Azure Function that is used for the CI/CD pipeline and the Blazor Web App.
+This Azure Function is a REST API that provides endpoints to help with the copy between each environment and to test your trained model.
+The Blazor Web App provides a UI to test documents for your trained models and retrieve your model between environments.

-In development, most of the time you will train the model using the [Form Labeling tool](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/label-tool) (v2 of the API) or the [Form Recognizer Studio](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-form-recognizer-studio) for the newest version.
+In development, most of the time you will train the model using the [Form Labeling tool](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/label-tool) (v2 of the API) or the [Form Recognizer Studio](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-form-recognizer-studio) for the newest version of the API.

-This sample is using the most recent version of the Form Recognizer API (v3.0).
+This sample is using the most recent version of Form Recognizer API (v3.0).
 Once you model is trained using the UI tool is possible to save it in code source if needed.

-Saving your model in code source can be a good approach to keep a backup of your model in a **git** repository.
-Keep in mind, **this won't save the trained model** but the document and tag and labelling needed to train your model.
+Saving your model in code source can be a good practice to keep a backup of the assets to train your model in a **git** repository.

-In this sample, this is what it's done to train the model.
+In this simple we use this approach.

-This is the flow of our CI/CD.
+This is the DevOps flow illustrated in this sample.

 1) A user train the model with the assets needed calling the Azure Function.
 This step is not mandatory and the model can be trained using the Form Recognizer Tool.
 2) The previous step will create the trained model in the Development environment, once is done the user trigger the pipeline to copy the model into QA.
 Before copying the model from DEV to QA the pipeline validates if the entered ID for the model is present in DEV.
 3) If the previous step succeeds, the model is copied to QA.
 4) The team is now ready to test the model in the QA environment.
-5) The model is tested and ready to migrate to production, from there an approver need to approve the model to be copied from QA to Production.
+5) The model is tested and ready to migrate to production, from there an approver needs to approve the model to be copied from QA to Production.
 6) Once approved, the model is copied from QA to Production.
+7) The user can test the trained model using the Blazor Web App.

 # How to execute this sample

-This section will explain you how to run this sample into your own Azure tenant.
+This section will explain how to run this sample into your own Azure tenant.

 ## Fork the repository